cywolf/indy-hipe/text/agent-message-routing/README.md

 }
 ```

-Note - Agents-r-us MUST be able to associate the incoming message with an existing pairwise connection, as this determines how incoming messages are forwarded to Bob.
+Note - Agents-R-Us MUST be able to associate the incoming message with an existing pairwise connection, as this determines how incoming messages are forwarded to Bob.
 This association is determined by the sender verkey used to encrypt the wire message.

-Agents-r-us receives this message and adds a new routing record, associating the provided recipient key with the current pairwise connection.
+Agents-R-Us receives this message and adds a new routing record, associating the provided recipient key with the current pairwise connection.
 It sends back a summary of the changes so that Bob's Agent can verify that the record was added:

 ```json
 {